netfilmx/viewer/README.md

 - Test only SRT subs!
 - Make a loader after clicking
 - Make a Play icon on hover
+- Make a filetype manager (for torrents with mkv, etc.)
 - Make preloader hidden after movies load
 - Make a PROVIDER manager
 - Make Search & filter functions